tiannacta/intro-to-professional-web-dev/src/chapters/introduction/using-this-book.rst

 Supplemental Content
 --------------------

-Occasionally, you will find a link to "Booster Rocket".
+Occasionally, you will find a link to "Booster Rockets."
 While not required reading, "Booster Rockets" can boost your learning.

 JavaScript in Context